Shanghai Evening Food Tour

 Most people are very surprised how much the cuisine changes as they travel throughout China, and our tours are a good way to discover those differences.
 We encourage you to pick the tours that best fit your itinerary and we offer a 10% discount if booking more than one tour.

-We sure do!
-If you decide to do more than one tour with us we are happy to offer you a 10% discount off your total amount.
+Yes!
+You’ll get a promo code in your confirmation email that will give you a 10% discount on all future Lost Plate tours.
 It doesn’t matter if the tour is in the same city or a different city, we want to keep feeding you as long as you let us.
-Our online booking system will automatically deduct the discount from your total if booking online at the same time.
-If you decide to add more tours later, your original confirmation email will include a promo code to use on those bookings.
-Also, children ages 4-15 receive a discount on all tours (3 & under are free).
+Also, children ages 4 through 15 receive a discount on all tours (3 & under are free).

 Bookings canceled 24 hours or more before your tour are fully refundable (100% refund).
 Bookings canceled within 24 hours notice are not refundable.
 If you would like to reschedule your tour with less than 24 hours notice, we will need to charge 50% of your total since we are unable to fill your spots at short notice.